-Particle kinematics and dynamics; conservation of energy and linear momentum; rotational kinematics; rigid body dynamics; conservation of angular momentum; simple harmonic motion; gravitation; the statics and dynamics of fluids.
+Particle kinematics and dynamics; conservation of energy and linear momentum; rotational kinematics; rigid body dynamics; conservation of angular momentum; Gravitation; simple harmonic motion; the static and dynamics of fluids.
+Laboratory: Different experiments consisting of learning how to draw graph, analyze data, experiments in Kinetics, Newton's Laws, Energy conservation, Rotation, Fluid Dynamics and Oscillation.

 Particle kinematics and dynamics, work, energy, and power.
 Kinetic theory of gases.
 Temperature, first and second laws of thermodynamics.
 Heat transfer.
 Wave motion and sound.
 Electricity and magnetism.
 Light and optics.